andlamb2002/ITIS-6177-API-Wrapper/user_guide.md

 ## Image Requirements

 - Supports all image file formats, including: `JPG`, `PNG`, `BMP`, `TIFF`, `WEBP`, `AVIF`, and even `GIF`
-- Maximum file size: 4 MB
+- Maximum file size: 4MB
 - Images must be between 50 and 4,200 pixels in both width and height
 - If no text is detected, it returns an empty 'text' field